jazzpurr/iPolsk/README.md

 # iPolsk
 A customizable polska generator written in Swift for iOS using SwiftUI and CoreAudio.
+Tested on iPhone 11

 My initial approach was to use markov chains to transition between note states and applying constraints to direct the output into a nice direction.
 This sort of worked, but it sounded too incoherent.
 I came to a realization that repetition is to some extent important, and thus came about my second approach.